 Yes.
-Hydrocarbons are expressly excluded from the New Basis Geological Resources Law (in line with the previous framework) and are regulated by specific regulations: DL 109/94, of 26 April.
+Oil and gas are expressly excluded from the New Basis Geological Resources Law (in line with the previous framework) and are regulated by specific laws, the main legal framework being set out in Decree-Law 109/94 of 26 April 1994.